KelvinJC/MyHackerNews/README.md

 ## News Aggregation Web Application

-MyHackerNews is a simple application that allows users to get up to date on tech-related news articles and tech job posts.
+NewsFront is a simple application that allows users to get up to date on tech-related news articles and tech job posts.
 Registered users can contibute by adding links to their blogs and online articles.

 Within the project, the three apps worthy of note are: